Skip to content

 # Check basic installation

-pcileech --help
+pcileech-generate --help

 # Check VFIO access (requires bound device)